Fighting mad about senior center revamp

 The commissioner in charge of restructuring and modernizing the city's 327 senior centers said he can't "guarantee" that some centers won't be closed in the process.

-Commissioner Edwin Mendez-Santiago of the Department for the Aging has added fuel to the already blazing opposition to the modernization plan, which is backed by Mayor Bloomberg.
+The comment by Commissioner Edwin Mendez-Santiago of the Department for the Aging has added fuel to the already blazing opposition to the modernization plan, which is backed by Mayor Bloomberg.

 "They don't call this a budget cut; they call this 'modernization,'" City Councilman James Vacca (D-Bronx) scolded Mendez-Santiago at a Council budget hearing Friday.
 "Here, it means consolidation, and that's the bottom line."